 In addition to the contractual obligations and commercial commitments set forth above, we issued RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 in March 2007 and are obligated to repay the principal of approximately RMB928.7 million (\$119.0 million) in March 2012 and make payment of 1% per annum interest semiannually from September 2007.
 We obtained two long-term loans in RMB equivalent of approximately \$2.6 million and \$2.1 million in June 2007 and one long-term loan in RMB equivalent of approximately \$2.0 million in July 2007, all from Industrial and Commercial Bank of China, which are unsecured and are due in 2009, 2010 and 2010, respectively.
-All of these bank loans have variable interest rates tied to a percentage below the applicable benchmark interest rate set by the People's Bank of China.
-In November 2007 and January 2008, we obtained two loans in RMB equivalent of approximately \$10.7 million and \$16.0 million, respectively, from Bank of China, which are due in November 2009 and January 2010, respectively, and are each secured by mortgages over some of our equipment and inventory and a guarantee provided by Mr. Xianshou Li, our director and chief executive officer, and his wife.
-These two long-term loans have variable interest rates adjusted on an annual basis according to the applicable benchmark interest rate set by the People's Bank of China.
+In January 2008, we obtained the RMB equivalent of approximately \$16.0 million from Bank of China, which are due in January 2010 and are secured by mortgages over some of our equipment and inventory and a guarantee provided by Mr. Xianshou Li, our director and chief executive officer, and his wife.
+All of the bank loans have variable interest rates tied to a percentage below the applicable benchmark interest rate set by the People's Bank of China.

 Since December 31, 2006, we also entered into contracts to purchase equipment.
 As of September 30, 2007, we had payment obligations under equipment purchase contracts and construction contracts in the aggregate of \$126.3 million.
-Among other equipment contracts we entered into after September 30, 2007, we also entered into a contract with ALD VACUUM TECHNOLOGIES GmbH in January 2008 to purchase 32 multicrystalline furnaces for €16.6 million (\$33.0 million) with deliveries in 2008.
 In August 2007, we also entered into a joint venture contract with Zhongsheng Steel, pursuant to which we committed to purchase 90% of the joint venture's polysilicon output.
-Production from the first phase with a planned annual capacity of 300 metric tons is expected to begin in the first quarter of 2008, and the estimated output in 2008 is 200 to 300 metric tons.
-The schedule for the construction of the second phase of 450 metric tons of annual capacity is currently under consideration.
+The joint venture is expected to have a planned annual manufacturing capacity of 750 metric tons by the end of 2008.